Avatar

 }

-So we have a .lib file added to the root, and an inline Js file added to my BlogPage.
+So we have a .lib file added to the root, and an inline Js file added to my HomeView.
 The last thing to do is add a PageScript component that renders the inline js files.
-Add the following component to your project
+Add the following component to your project anywhere you like as long as you can reference / use it.

 <page-script src="@Src"></page-script>